mikofski/somafm_reverse_proxy/README.md

 FcgidPassHeader             Authorization
 ```

 These directives load the module, set the socket path, number of processes and other parameters.
-Since FCGI communicates with your script through a socket, you must provide a location where the pipe or socket semiphore will be stored.
+Since FCGI communicates with your script through a [socket](https://en.wikipedia.org/wiki/Unix_domain_socket) or [pipe](https://en.wikipedia.org/wiki/Named_pipe), you must provide a location where the pipe or socket file can be stored.

-There is also a deprecated `mod_fastcgi` which is different from Apache Software Foundation (ASF) [`mod_fcgid`](https://httpd.apache.org/mod_fcgid/).

 There are several steps to get the ASF `mod_fcgid` to work.
 [Graham Dumpleton describes some of them in his blog.](http://blog.dscpl.com.au/2011/09/why-is-wsgi-deployment-under-fastcgi-so.html).
 Apache also has a tutorial on [serving dynamic content](http://httpd.apache.org/docs/current/howto/cgi.html).
 Here are some common issues: